Analysis | The most legally problematic claims Trump’s allies made about voting machines

 What was said on OAN

 “Election systems across the country are found to have deleted millions of votes cast for President Trump.
-According to an unaudited analysis of data obtained from Edison Research, states using Dominion Voting Systems may have switched as many as 435,000 votes from President Trump to Joe Biden, and the author also finds another 2.7 million Trump votes appear to have been deleted by Dominion including almost one million truckloads in Pennsylvania alone.”
+According to an unaudited analysis of data obtained from Edison Research, states using Dominion Voting Systems may have switched as many as 435,000 votes from President Trump to Joe Biden, and the author also finds another 2.7 million Trump votes appear to have been deleted by Dominion including almost 1 million truckloads in Pennsylvania alone.”
 (Lilia Fifield, Nov.
 12)

 “In the early 2000s, the election technology market had over 20 competitors.
 Twenty years later, Dominion and two others dominated the voting technology market in America.
 This is a problem — especially if their antifa-drenched engineers are hellbent on deleting half of America’s voice.”
 (Chanel Rion, Nov.
 21)